Saturday, 23 November 2019

 “The Dawn Wall” was excellent.
 Like “Free Solo” it featured the climbers’ lives and backgrounds as well as the climb itself.
 As a very young man, Tommy Caldwell and a group of friends had been kidnapped while climbing in Kyrgyzstan.
 In order to escape Tommy pushed one of his captors off a cliff.
 This naturally had a huge impact on his life and his first marriage.
 Both men are amazing climbers and their journey was fascinating.

 Secondly, the book.
 When visiting a new country, Alasdair likes to read a book by a local author.
 I thoroughly approve of this and often do the same thing myself, and sometimes I also watch a film about the area.
-When he went to Kyrgyzstan in the summer he read a book called “The Day lasts more than a hundred years” by Chinghiz Aitmatov (actually set just over the border in Kazakhstan), and then recommended it to me.
+When he went to Kyrgyzstan in the summer he read a book called “The Day Lasts more than a Hundred Years” by Chinghiz Aitmatov (actually set just over the border in Kazakhstan), and then recommended it to me.
 I have read it over the last week, for some reason expecting it to be a bit grim, but in fact I have loved it!
 I would go as far as to say that it’s the best book that I have ever read.
 It is fantastic.
 Published in 1980, it’s set in the 1970s with lots of flashbacks to the 2nd world war and the 1950s.
 The story is about Yedigei, who is making his way by camel across the Sarozek steppe to the Ana-Beitt cemetery to bury his recently deceased old friend Kazangap.
 On the way he recollects his past life as well as various Sarozek legends.
 The characters in the book live a hard life working at the Boranly-Burannyi railway junction, “where the trains go from west to east and east to west ...”
 Yedegei has a legendary and wild camel called Karanar, and animals are an important part of the book.
 He is loyal to his family and friends, and has had his share of troubles in life during the Stalinist regime.
 The parts that moved me most involved his relationship with another family in his tiny village whose father has been taken away for interrogation.
 The little boy Ermek very much reminded me of Alasdair and I have to admit that I cried several times while reading the book.
 But it isn’t all sad; there are funny parts and surreal parts, there are evil monsters and “mankurt” zombies, and even a weird subplot about the Soviet space programme that involved aliens!
 It really is the book that has everything and I loved every minute of reading it.

-Sunday 3 November 2019
+Sunday, 3 November 2019

 A drizzly weekend

 It has been a pleasant weekend.
 We were meeting Linda and Alistair for dinner in Glasgow on Saturday evening so, since it was a rainy afternoon, we decided to go to the cinema first.
 The only film and venue which tied in perfectly with our dinner time was the latest Terminator film (called Terminator: Dark Fate) at Cineworld.
 We decided that this suited us well enough, so turned up at the cinema at 4.30 p.m.
 We watched the first Terminator film in 1984 so that’s thirty-five years ago!
 We have only seen one other of the six films in the franchise but the plot of the latest one wasn’t hard to follow.
 In fact apart from a few small changes it seemed to be almost identical to the original film.
 I couldn’t help noticing that Arnold Schwarzenegger looked pretty old (because he is!) which is a bit surprising since you would think that a robot wouldn’t age.
-But David later explained to us that the getting older thing was explained in one of the other films.
+But Davie later explained to us that the getting older thing was explained in one of the other films.
 How convenient for the aging star.
 Despite being arrant nonsense, the film was quite watchable because it was full of action; those terminators are extremely difficult to kill.
 There were lots of in-jokes and references to the previous films, for example Arnie saying sadly at one point, “I won’t be back!”
 Ho hum.

 Today I was at a book club house-warming party at Jenny’s.
 Her new flat is gorgeous and very spacious.
 Again it was a rainy day, so how nice it was to sit around chatting with these funny, clever, gorgeous women.
 When I was walking home later from the station I was reflecting on the afternoon and I felt very happy.